Societies Registration Act, 1860: Matters of profit upon dissolution

 Under section 14 of the act, upon the dissolution of the society, no member is entitled to receive any profits.
-If upon the dissolution of a society registered under this Act there remains, after the satisfaction of all its debts and liabilities, any property whatsoever, the same will not be paid to or disseminated and distributed among the members of the said society or any of them, but is required by law to be given to some other society which is to be determined by the votes of not less than three-fifths of the members present individually or by proxy at the time of the dissolution, or, in default thereof, by such Court as aforesaid.
-It is important to note here that this clause does not to apply to the Joint-Stock Companies.
-Provided, however, that this clause shall not apply to any society which has been founded or established by the contributions of share-holders in the nature of a Joint-Stock Company.
+If upon the dissolution of a society registered under this Act there remains, after the satisfaction of all its debts and liabilities, any property whatsoever, the same will not be paid to or disseminated and distributed among the members of the said society or any of them, but is required by law to be given to some other society which is to be determined by the votes of not less than three-fifths of the members present individually or by proxy at the time of the dissolution, or, in default thereof, by such court as aforesaid.
+This clause does not to apply to the joint-stock companies.
+Provided, however, that this clause shall not apply to any society which has been founded or established by the contributions of share-holders in the nature of a joint-stock company.